Lilleshall Abbey

 Before You Go

-Opening Times: Open daily, 10am-6pm from April to October, and 10am-4pm from November to March.
+Opening Times: Open daily, 10am-6pm from April to the end of September and 10am-4pm from October to the end of March.

 Access: The site is accessed via a kissing gate, which may be unsuitable for visitors using mobility aids or pushchairs.
 There is uneven ground and low lying walls and features.
 There is a spiral stairway off the nave which is narrow and dark.